-Belt Wear/Burn Diagnosis Causes Solutions Driving at low RPM • Drive at higher RPMs.
+Belt Wear/Burn Diagnosis Causes Solutions Driving at low RPM Drive at higher RPMs.
 Gear the machine down.
 Check belt deflection.
-Insufficient warm-up • Warm the engine at least five minutes.
+Insufficient warm-up Warm the engine at least five minutes.
 Take the drive belt off the machine in extremely cold weather and warm it up.
 Break machine loose from the snow.
-Towing at low RPM • Do not tow in deep snow.
+Towing at low RPM Do not tow in deep snow.
 Use fast, aggressive throttle to engage clutch.
-Riding with high RPM and slow speed (8000 RPM/10 MPH) • Lower the gear ratio.
+Riding with high RPM and slow speed (8000 RPM/10 MPH) Lower the gear ratio.
 Reduce RPM.
 Avoid riding in high ambient temperatures.
 Check for snow ingestion.
-Ice and snow build-up between track and tunnel • Warm the engine at least five minutes.
+Ice and snow build-up between track and tunnel Warm the engine at least five minutes.
 Take the drive belt off the machine in extremely cold weather and warm it up.
 Break machine loose from the snow.
-Poor engine performance • Check for fouled plugs or water, ice, or dirt in the gas tank or fuel line.
-Loading machines onto trailers • Skis may gouge into trailers and prevent the drivetrain from spinning properly.
+Poor engine performance Check for carburetor and choke synchronization, fouled plugs, debris in the carburetor(s) and water, ice or dirt in the fuel tank or fuel line.
+Loading machines onto trailers Skis may gouge into trailers and prevent the drivetrain from spinning properly.
 Use enough speed to drive the machine completely onto the trailer.
 Push and pull it to finish loading if necessary.
 Clutch malfunction Inspect clutch components.
 See your dealer.
-Slow, easy clutch en- gagement • Use fast, aggressive throttle to engage clutch.
+Slow, easy clutch engagement Use fast, aggressive throttle to engage clutch.

-WARRANTY Service And Warranty Information Obtaining Service and Warranty Assistance
+WARRANTY Service and Warranty Information

+Obtaining Service and Warranty Assistance